Chicago Premises Liability Attorney

 The best way to prove the existence of a defect or condition is to take pictures of the defect as soon as possible after the injury.
 The old saying that a picture is worth a thousand words was never more true than in a personal injury case.
 Photographs should be taken from all angles, including from ground level.
 Rulers should be utilized to measure and show the size of the defect and these measurements should be photographed.
 Take as many pictures as you need.
 It’s better to err on the side of taking too many photos.

 Independent witnesses who are able to testify regarding your injury are extremely important.
 After the incident, try to get the names of anyone who may have seen the accident or who helped you after the accident.
 These people can testify to the conditions in case the owner denies it.
 Obtaining a copy of an accident report is a good way to get the names.
-This will enable your Chicago unsafe premises attorney to call witnesses who are not employees of the defendant to testify on your behalf.
+This will enable your Chicago premises liability attorney to call witnesses who are not employees of the defendant to testify on your behalf.

 A second major point that any person must prove in order to prevail in a premises injury claim is called “notice”.
 The owner must have noticed that the condition existed before he or she will be found liable.
 In other words, the Plaintiff must show that the owner or possessor of the property or the general contractor knew or should have known of the unsafe condition.